6 minute read | This post contains affiliate links | Updated January 2023

 When you decide to optimize your page speed, remember that every website is different.
 Your hosting, theme and pre-existing plugins are going to affect how you speed up your site.

-I am running a WordPress site on SiteGround which is the best hosting I have found for WordPress websites when it comes to speed and customer service.
-I am running a larger theme called Divi by Elegant Themes, which I favour for it’s visual page builder.
+I am running a WordPress site hosted on SiteGround, which is the best hosting I have found for WordPress websites when it comes to speed and customer service.
+It comes with a built-in site optimizer that gives me faster speeds than any third-party plugin.
+I am running a theme called Divi builder & theme by Elegant Themes, which I favour for its visual page builder, section library and ease-of-use.

 Before you spend a lot of time figuring out what plugins you’ll need to get, you should start by checking your current load time.
 You can use any of the following websites to check what your current metrics are: